AmpliconSuite/AmpliconClassifier/README.md

 ****`[output_prefix]_gene_list.tsv`****

-If `--report_genes` is set this will report the genes present on amplicons with that classification, and which genomic feature (e.g. ecDNA_1, BFB_1, etc), it is located on.
+This will reports the genes present on amplicons with each classification, and which genomic feature (e.g. ecDNA_1, BFB_1, etc), it is located on, along with the copy number.
-This option **will also create a folder in the current working directory which stores .bed files with the predicted feature regions.**
+This **will also create a folder in the current working directory which stores .bed files with the predicted feature regions.**

 **4. Description of command line arguments**: